 a lot of oil about so be prepared to do clean-up, lots of clean-up.

-- Thermometer A thermometer with a long probe that goes up to at
+ideal, but a thermometer with a long probe that goes up to at least

 400°F/200°C can be used.